Andonome/lk/system/makefiles/help.md

 ---
-title: "make help target"
+title: make help target
-tags: [ "system", "make", "help" ]
+tags:
+- system
+- make
+- help
 ---

 Make your first target 'help' to give an overview of the main targets.